What If I Can't Afford Medicare?

 There are several programs available to reduce the overall cost of health care services and prescription drugs.
-According to Medicare.gov, the following assistance programs are available:
+Some Medicare cost assistance programs and other forms of financial support include:

 - Medicare Savings Programs